Which 10 feedback comments are most common?

 Understanding the feedback a tutor provides during a bachelor’s degree may not be as easy as students think, particularly for those non-natives who are studying their major in English.
 Even when you’re prepared for the type of feedback you’ve received and have done your best to interpret it, it’s still possible that you may be unsure about what’s being suggested.
 This may be because you’re unfamiliar with the error-correction code your tutor uses, do not understand an idiomatic phrase or simply cannot decode their cryptic handwriting.

-This final lesson therefore provides students with ten examples of commonly confusing feedback comments and explores what they mean.
+This final chapter therefore provides students with ten examples of commonly confusing feedback comments and explores what they mean.
 While this list is by no means exhaustive, it will hopefully assist any student that’s new to academia, English for Academic Purposes (EAP) and university-level assignments.

 Comment 1: “This is not appropriate academic style.”

 Academic ‘style’ usually refers to the language and conventions which are most common to academia and a particular discipline.
-If your tutor has mentioned that you need to make improvements here, consider reviewing our courses on:
+If your tutor has mentioned that you need to make improvements here, consider reviewing our readers on:

 Comment 2: “Please fix your sentence structure.”